 The Link Between Depression and Other Mental Illnesses

-Clinical depression has been linked to other mental illnesses, such as anxiety disorders like post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), panic disorder, social phobia, and generalized anxiety disorder.
+Clinical depression has been linked to other mental illnesses, such as anxiety disorders, panic disorder, social phobia, and generalized anxiety disorder.
 Together, these conditions affect millions of Americans.

 Fortunately, these disorders are treatable, and those affected can lead normal, productive lives.